Tamatem Games

-Tamatem Games is a Jordan-based mobile game developer and publisher that partners with various international game developers to localise and bring international mobile games to the Arabic-speaking world.
-Since 2013, Tamatem has published more than 50 games, most notably: VIP Baloot, VIP Jalsat, Fashion Queen, and Clash of Empire.
-They have over 150 million downloads across their portfolio and 3.5 million daily active users on its top games, based on published performance reports.
+Tamatem Games is a Jordanian mobile game developer and publisher founded by Hussam Hammo, based in Amman.
+The company has worked internationally with multiple collaborators to aid in localising games for the Arab world.

 History

 Background

-Tamatem Games was founded by Hussam Hammo in 2013 after realising that there was a lack of Arabic games available online in the Arabic-speaking world.
-Tamatem received its first acceleration opportunity from 500 Startups, a U.S accelerator and incubator in Silicon Valley, California in April 2013.
+Tamatem Games was founded by Hussam Hammo in 2013 upon realising there were a lack of Arabic games available online in the Arabic-speaking world.
+Tamatem received its first acceleration opportunity from 500 Startups, a U.S. accelerator and incubator in Silicon Valley, California in April 2013.

 Tamatem also took part in a three-month growth hacking program at WeWork where it signed its first publishing deal with Tapinator to localise and bring its games to the Middle Eastern and Northern African markets.
-In 2013, Tamatem lead its first round of seed investments that gave it $350,000 from MENA Venture Investments and 500 Startups.
+In 2013, Tamatem led its first round of seed investments that gave it $350,000 from MENA Venture Investments and 500 Startups.
 Following its seed round, Tamatem also secured a second round of funds in 2015 that came in from Kuwaiti-based fund Arzan VC.